The drilling mud circulating system components comprises the following equipment:

 - Mixing System

-Sand Traps and Process Tanks In Drilling circulating system
+Sand Traps and Process Tanks In Drilling Mud Circulating system

-The Sand Traps are usually positioned below the shale-shakers and act as settling pits for the drilling fluid after passing through the shale-shakers.
+The Sand Traps are usually positioned below the shale shakers and act as settling pits for the drilling fluid after passing through the shale shakers.
 The drilling fluid then passes through the Process Tanks, comprising degasser, desander, desilter, and centrifuge tanks.
-As the names suggest, these tanks contain degassers along with solids control equipment for removing smaller-sized particles from the drilling fluid before being returned to the active tank.
+As the names suggest, these tanks contain degassers and solids control equipment for removing smaller-sized particles from the drilling fluid before being returned to the active tank.

 Slug and Pill Tanks

-These tanks are smaller than the active and reserve tanks and are used for preparing “slugs” (high density mud that is pumped into the drill string before tripping out of the hole) and pills to address particular situations (e.g. an LCM pill to control formation losses, a special mix to improve drilling mud properties, etc.).
+These tanks are more minor than active and reserve tanks.
+They are used for preparing “slugs” (high-density mud that is pumped into the drill string before tripping out of the hole) and pills to address particular situations (e.g. an LCM pill to control formation losses, a unique mix to improve drilling mud properties, etc.).

 Trip Tank and Stripping Tank

-The Trip Tank is a tall, narrow tank that is located near the flow line and used for monitoring drill pipe displacement volumes accurately while tripping pipe in or out of the hole.
-Active drilling fluid from the Trip Tank is circulated across the hole and valves in the flow line near the Bell Nipple are realigned to send the fluid returns back to the Trip Tank, forming a very small circulating system.
-Pipe displacement causes the Trip Tank to fill up when running in hole (RIH), and to empty when pulling out of the hole (POH), so it needs to be emptied or filled at regular intervals while tripping.
+The Trip Tank is a tall, narrow tank located near the flow line and used for accurately monitoring drill pipe displacement volumes while tripping pipe in or out of the hole.
+Active drilling mud from the Trip Tank is circulated across the hole, and valves in the flow line near the Bell Nipple are realigned to send the fluid returns back to the Trip Tank, forming a very small circulating system.
+Pipe displacement causes the Trip Tank to fill up when running in the hole (RIH) and to empty when pulling out of the hole (POH), so it needs to be emptied or filled at regular intervals while tripping.
 The Stripping Tank is smaller than the Trip Tank and is used for monitoring pipe displacement volumes when stripping in or out of the hole when the Annular Bag Diverter is closed.

-SCE (Drilling Solids Control Equipment) In Circulating system
+SCE (Drilling Solids Control Equipment) In Mud Circulating system

-The mixing system is used for building and treating drilling fluids, and for preparing slugs and pills.
-Equipment includes centrifugal pumps and mix hoppers, and may include pressurized surge tanks for adding bulk Bentonite or Barite.
-Fluids can usually be mixed in any of the active, reserve, slug and pill tanks.
-The mix pumps are also used for transferring fluids to other parts of the rig (e.g. to the trip tank, cement unit, sand traps, etc.), or for back loading fluids to a road tanker or supply boat.
+The mixing system is used to build and treat drilling fluids and prepare slugs and pills.
+Equipment includes centrifugal pumps and mix hoppers and may include pressurized surge tanks for adding bulk Bentonite or Barite.
+Fluids can usually be mixed in active, reserve, slug, or pill tanks.
+The mix pumps are also used for transferring fluids to other rig parts (e.g., to the trip tank, cement unit, sand traps, etc.), or for backloading fluids to a road tanker or supply boat.